me-sakthivel/library-for-c/README.md

 -------------------------------------------------------------------PLATFORMS---------------------------------------------------------------------------------------------
-This is libiary for C/C++
+This is library for C/C++

 ------------------------------------------------------------------INSTRUCTIONS-------------------------------------------------------------------------------------------
-This pre defined libiary
+This pre defined library

 Either you can add this header directly into the directory of compiler,So you can just pre-define as #include <lib.h>